WillForan/gitManager/readme.markdown

 	gitm.sh -l

-will put local hooks (post-commit: push to bare remote) on newly cloned
+will put local hooks (post-commit: push to bare remote) on newly cloned and add to the watch list file

 ### Status ###
 	gitm.sh  [-s]

 * show remote repo (local and bare remote)
 * show hooks       (local and bare remote)
-* also provide clone uri
+* provide clone uri
+* report if local dir is in the watchlist

 ### "Auto" install ###